CalculatedContent/ww-trends-2020/README.md

 "Predicting trends in the quality of state-of-the-art neural networks without access to training or testing data"

-## Requirements:
+## Requirements to reproduce results:

  Python 3.7.6
- weightwatcher 0.2.7
+ weightwatcher 0.2.7 (only this version)

-see requirements.txt
+ Conda environment in requirements.txt

 ## Includes

- Jupyter Notebooks for reproducing  sections 4 and 5
+ Jupyter Notebooks for reproducing most Tables and all Figures

  All results can be generated using pretrained models available in the [torchvision](https://pytorch.org/docs/stable/torchvision/index.html) pyTorch models
- (except ResNet-1K, which requies the Cv Sandbox
+ (except ResNet-1K, which requies the Cv Sandbox)

-### ww-colab/
+### data

- Google Colab Notebooks for reproducing results in sections 6

- Notebooks can be run in parallel on the users Google Cloub They Will download pretrained models from the [CV Sandbox](https://github.com/osmr/imgclsmob)
+ Contains data from weightwatcher runs using Google Colab All Tables and Figures are generated directly from this raw data

 ### distiller/